 - Politically Incorrect Villain: Big time.
 Outright calls Africans animals who need to be enslaved to have any hope of being somewhat civilized, making him a far cry from his Templar predecessors in the regionnote .

-- Retired Badass: He had a highly distinguished naval career, which earned him his post as Governor.
+- He had a highly distinguished naval career, which earned him his post as Governor-General.

-- Badass Decay.
+- However, combat-wise the years have not been kind to him.
 When confronted with Adewale, he runs like hell.
 He only turns to fight when he's (literally) cornered and surrounded by a small army.
 This is a bad idea.

 - Visionary Villain: Subverted.
 Is involved in a plot to properly chart the circumference of the world, which will change the world of sail, but he intends to use it to... buy and sell slaves more efficiently.

 - Affably Evil: Seems to be an okay guy, except for the slavery, embezzlement, and adultery.

 - For Science!: A dark example as his association with Governor de Fayet is purely to get funding for his research.

 - May be less interested in this than he appears as the Governor accuses him of embezzling mission funds in order to give his mistress expensive presents.
 He's right, but Louis persuades the Governor to fund the expedition anyway.

 - Karma Houdini: Despite the fact he's the reason the Governor is ramping up the abuse of slaves, Louis Godin goes on his mission and goes down in history as a navigational genius.
 Antonio de Ulloa and Anders Celsius do steal some of his thunder, though.